 World Village Festival is Finland’s leading event for global action for the whole family, an admission free cultural festival, a food carnival and a trade fair for sustainable development.
 World Village raises global challenges and solutions, increases people’s understanding and provides concrete ways to take action to create change.
 World Village brings people together, because only together we can change the world.
+Festival’s core values are diversity, inspiration, equality, responsibility and communality.

-World Village Festival will be held in Suvilahti, Helsinki.
+World Village Festival is held in Suvilahti, Helsinki.
 The address is Kaasutehtaankatu 1 / Sörnäisten rantatie 22, 00540 Helsinki.
 The festival area is located few kilometers away from the centre of Helsinki and is easily accessible by public transportation, bike or foot.
 We recommend the use of public transportation or bicycling when coming to the festival.

 The closest stations and stops: